Paulien Couckuyt: Career

 Having missed most of the 2023 season through injury, she spent the spring and summer of 2024 chasing the automatic qualification mark of 54.85s for the women's 400 metres hurdles at the 2024 Summer Olympics.
 On the last day of the Olympic qualification period on 30 June, she ran a 54.94s at the Belgian Athletics Championships, still not meeting the automatic qualification mark, but the time proved good enough to qualify for the 2024 Summer Olympics in Paris, France via the World Athletics Rankings.
 At the Olympics, she reached the semi-final stage but did not qualify for the finals.
+Her time of 54.64s proved good enough though to qualify for the 2025 World Athletics Championships in Tokyo, Japan.